knowledgeontology/fungal_evolution/README.md

 >> dendrogram(Z,'Labels',label)<br>

-After the analysis, you can save the tree file 'CellWallTree.pdf'.<br> Analysis of other matrixs is similar ,just change the input matrix data.<br>
+After the analysis, you can save the tree file 'CellWallTree.pdf'.<br> Analysis of other matrices is similar ,just change the input matrix data.<br>